Back to Support Content and Media Pages and Posts Using the Classic Editor

 The classic editor has several keyboard shortcuts, or hotkeys, built in.

-A window will pop up showing a list of keyboard shortcuts available in the editor.
+A window will show a list of keyboard shortcuts available in the editor.

 Image of keyboard shortcuts